 3. the reasons contain statements which are manifestly false or misleading in material respects or which are libelous;

-5. the same counterproposal of such shareholder based on essentially identical supporting information has already been made available pursuant to § 125 to at least two shareholders' meetings less than one-twentieth of the capital stock represented has voted in favor of such counterproposal;
+5. the same counterproposal of such shareholder based on essentially identical supporting information has already been made available pursuant to § 125 to at least two general meetings less than one-twentieth of the capital stock represented has voted in favor of such counterproposal;

-7. within the past two years at two shareholders' meetings the shareholder has failed to make or cause to be made on his/her behalf a counterproposal communicated by him/her.
+7. within the past two years at two general meetings the shareholder has failed to make or cause to be made on his/her behalf a counterproposal communicated by him/her.
 The supporting information need not be made accessible if it exceeds a total of 5,000 characters.

 (3) If several shareholders make counterproposals for resolution in respect of the same subject matter, the managing board may combine such counterproposals and the respective supporting information.

-§ 127 Election nominations by shareholders
+§ 127 AktG Election nominations by shareholders

 § 131 Right to obtain information

-(1) Each shareholder shall upon request be provided with information at the shareholders' meeting by the managing board regarding the company's affairs, to the extent that such information is necessary to permit a proper evaluation of the relevant item on the agenda.
+(1) Each shareholder shall upon request be provided with information at the general meeting by the managing board regarding the company's affairs, to the extent that such information is necessary to permit a proper evaluation of the relevant item on the agenda.
 The duty to provide information shall also extend to the company's legal and business relations with any affiliated enterprise.
-If a company makes use of the simplified procedure pursuant to § 266 (1), 3rd sentence, § 276 or § 288 of the German Commercial Code, each shareholder may request that the annual financial statements be presented to him at the shareholders' meeting on such annual financial statements in the form that would have been used if such provisions on the simplified procedure were not applied.
-The duty of the managing board of a parent company to provide information (§ 290 (1) and (2) of the German Commercial Code) at the shareholders' meeting at which the consolidated financial statements and management's discussion and analysis of these statements are presented also extend to the consolidated group's position and the affiliated enterprises included in the consolidated financial statements.
+If a company makes use of the simplified procedure pursuant to § 266 (1), 3rd sentence, § 276 or § 288 of the German Commercial Code, each shareholder may request that the annual financial statements be presented to him at the general meeting on such annual financial statements in the form that would have been used if such provisions on the simplified procedure were not applied.
+The duty of the managing board of a parent company to provide information (§ 290 (1) and (2) of the German Commercial Code) at the general meeting at which the consolidated financial statements and management's discussion and analysis of these statements are presented also extend to the consolidated group's position and the affiliated enterprises included in the consolidated financial statements.

 (2) The information provided shall comply with the principles of conscientious and accurate accounting.
 The articles or the bylaws pursuant to § 129 may authorize the chairman of the meeting to reasonably limit a shareholder's time to speak and ask questions and may provide relevant details in this connection.